 APPROXIMATE CENTRAL COORDINATES: Latitude 30.111875°

-Basic: The basic project purpose is residential development.
+Basic: The basic project purpose is residential development and access to navigation.

-Overall: The overall project purpose is to construct a single-family residence with associated infrastructure in Fleming Island, Clay County, Florida.
+Overall: The overall project purpose is to construct a single-family residence with associated infrastructure, single family dock, and construct a bulkhead with rip rap in Fleming Island, Clay County, Florida

 Soils: The Soil Survey of St. Johns County, Florida (U.S.D.A., Soil Conservation Service, 1983) indicates that Sapelo fine sand is located on the property.